 However, pre-law students are also advised to take courses, chosen in consultation with the pre-law advisor, that will help them to identify, develop, and explore perspectives on the character of U.S. law.
 Courses in U.S. government and history, judicial and legislative processes, research materials and methods, and internships may be particularly useful in this regard.
 Finally, students with an interest in the law are encouraged to participate in the activities of PLU’s chapter of Phi Alpha Delta Fraternity International, a professional service organization composed of law and pre-law students, legal educators, attorneys, judges, and government officials.

-Regardless of their major or minors, students interested in pre-law advising and activities are invited to register with the Pre-Law Center in the Department of Politics and Government.
+Regardless of their major or minors, students interested in pre-law advising and activities are invited to register with the Pre-Law Center in the Department of Political Science.